uscensusbureau/the-opportunity-project/pages/prize-challenge/prize-challenge.md

 ### In-Kind Awards
 {: .section-header .margin-top-6 }

-- Orange Sparkle Ball Prize: __Mayday.ai Real Time Disaster & Risk Intelligence by Mayday.ai__
-- Orange Sparkle Ball Prize: __Vaccine Hesitancy Index by mySidewalk__
+- Orange Sparkle Ball awarded four individual start-up acceleration sessions and storytelling, customer acquisition, product launch, and pitch support to the __Vaccine Hesitancy Index by mySidewalk__
-- CivStart Prize: __Forerunner Floodplain Management Dashboard by Forerunner__
+- CivStart awarded consultation with CivStart staff on go-to-market strategies, introductions to select corporate partners and access to CivStart Community and resources to __Forerunner Floodplain Management Dashboard by Forerunner__

 {::options parse_block_html="false" /}